hashfx/LearnJava/About Java.md

   + abstraction
   + inheritance
   + polymorphism

-  + robust
+### Robust

 + Robust means strong; Java programs do not crash easily
 + There are two reasons behind it:
 + Java has powerful concept called **Exception handling _(run time problems)_**
 + Java has in-built memory feature
 + Most of the C/C++ programs crash in the middle because they are not able to allocate sufficient memory or forget to free the allocated memory.
 + Such problems are not present in Java because here user need not to allocate/reallocate the memory.
 Every care would be taken by **JVM(Java Virtual Machine**)

+### Architecture Neutral

++ Java is **Architecture Neutral Language** because the size of data type is same across the platform

+### Portable

++ Portable applications are those which can run on each and every Operating System; and each and every processor without considering their vendor.

+### Java is Platform Independent Programming Language

+#### <center> JVM is Platform Dependent